 50 amp RVs are becoming more and more popular as more people want the freedom to run their appliances with much less worry of tripping a breaker.
 Unfortunately though, you can only use the 50 amps your RV is capable of when it is supplied to you.
 To account for this, as 50 amp RVs become more common, 50 amp outlets are also becoming more commonly found in campgrounds.

 For the rest of time you will most likely be limited to a 30 amp outlet.
 This is still common and will limit you to 30 amps.
 I recommend for those owners with a 50 amp RV to carry a 30 to 50 amp adapter when traveling, because you're bound to run into a situation where you need one.
-Just below are two good, affordable options at Camping World.
+Here's a good affordable option at Amazon:

 If you are storing your RV at your house and want to plug in you will have two options.
 If you already have a 30 to 50 amp adapter you can purchase a 15 to 30 amp adapter (like the ones shown above) and use both RV adapters at once to connect to your 15 amp outlet.
 This is perfectly safe, but do keep in mind you will only have 15 amps; perfect for charging your batteries, but leaving you vulnerable to tripping a breaker.

-If you don't want or need a 30 to 50 amp adapter you can get a 15 to 50 amp adapter to resolve the same issue.
+If you don't want or need a 30 to 50 amp adapter you can get a 15 to 50 amp adapter to resolve the same issue (a good one from Camping World is pictured below).
 Either way is just as effective and which you choose is just your preference.
 Remember that if you in any way are plugging into a 15 amp household outlet you will be limited to only 15 amps regardless of what your RV is capable of.

 What adapters do I need for my RV?
 (Here now)